lumeland/blog/posts/vento-2.md

 Everything started with
 [this post](https://vrugtehagel.nl/posts/my-doubts-about-vento/) where
 Vrugtehagel exposed some issues detected in Vento.
-He was kind enough to send me an email to let me know about this post, and that constructive feedback was very helpful and I addressed some of the issues mentioned.
+He was kind enough to send me an email to let me know about the post whose constructive feedback was very helpful and I addressed some of the issues mentioned.

 However, Vrugtehagel not only limited himself to providing feedback, but he also